 Patients are advised to avoid smoking one month before and one month after the tummy tuck surgery.

 Because liposuction involves fewer cuts, it takes less time for the incision to heal, approximately one week.
 For a tummy tuck, patients are expected to be out of bed the next day, feeling better in about 10-14 days, and making a full recovery in one month.
 While the procedures seem similar in nature, the prices can be quite different, said Dr. Cuber.
 Liposuction is somewhat less expensive than a tummy tuck, but with proper diet and exercise, the results of either procedure can last a lifetime.

 “In some cases, we recommend a combination of both procedures to maximize the patient’s return on investment,” said Dr. Cuber.
-“But what really matters is what the patient’s anatomy is like on exam and the patient’s vision of what they want their new body to look like.”
+“But what really matters is what the patient’s anatomy is like on the exam and the patient’s vision of what they want their new body to look like.”

-Ultimately, all patients should seek the advice of an experienced, board certified plastic surgeon to decide which procedure is right for them.
+Ultimately, all patients should seek the advice of an experienced, board-certified plastic surgeon to decide which procedure is right for them.

 © 2012 Master Google and Associates in Plastic Surgery.
-Authorization is granted, with the stipulation that Master Google, an online search engine optimization company, is credited as sole source.
+Authorization is granted, with the stipulation that Master Google, an online search engine optimization company, is credited as the sole source.
 Linking to other sites from this press release is strictly prohibited with the exception of herein imbedded links.